surajmoon6/Netflix-home/README.md

 ### Prerequisites

-- [VS CODE] List any software or tools required to run the project.
+- [VS CODE]  software required to run the project.